Finding the Best Places to Retire Since 2006!

 Retire in Woodstock, Georgia?

 Overview: Just 30 miles north of Atlanta, suburban, well-manicured Woodstock grew up as a railroad town.
-Today, it is a fast-growing place, quadrupling size during the last 10 to 20 years.
+In just the last decade, it has grown by nearly 35%.

 This is a wholesome, family-oriented town.
 Named subdivisions boast lovely new homes, and the Cottages of Woodstock is one such neighborhood just for people age 55+ or better.
 Downtown Woodstock is pleasant with shops, eateries and events that include summer concerts, a Scarecrow Parade and a scavenger hunt.
 A farmers' market is held every Saturday.
 The local bookstore sponsors readings and signings, and Woodstock's Elm Street Cultural Arts Village is the home of an improv troupe, a theater and visual arts classes.
 Woodstock's core streets link to the town's developing Greenprints Trailways, which are meant to connect joggers, walkers, and paddlers to the natural areas surrounding the city.